Justxs/KTU-SA-Site/README.md

 # KTU-SA-Site
-New KTU SA site back and front end
+New KTU SA site back end and front end